rhyshorner/freeCADScripts/README.md

 paramter 1 (Center):
     location of the center of the circle parameter 2 (Normal):

-parameter 3 (radius):
+    Specifies the orientation of the circle, (0,0,1) means the circle lies in the XY plane with its center at the origin and its normal vector pointing in the positive Z direction parameter 3 (radius):
     the radius of the circle